-Sign of Affection and Being at Ease With You
+2. As a Sign of Affection and Being at Ease

 No matter how much your cat might crave warmth or comfort, she won’t go near someone whom she doesn’t feel safe with or trust.
-So if your cat prefers to sleep close to you or on you, then you can take it as a definite sign of affection.
+So, if your cat prefers to sleep close to you or on you, then you can take it as a definite sign of affection.
 Your cat obviously trusts you and feels very safe in your company.

 Cats become calmer and at ease when they smell the scent of familiar things.
 This may be another cat’s scent and it can be yours too.
 This is also why it is essential to first familiarize cats with the scents of one another before introducing them physically.